google/dorusu-js/README.md

 - has an incompatible API surface to [grpc-nodejs][], for reasons explained in the [DESIGN SUMMARY](#design_summary).

-  - This issue [TBD-when-on-github]() is a documentation issue tracking the differences.
+  - **TODO** Add a documentation issue [TBD-when-on-github]() will be added to github that explains the differences via code snippets.

-  - **N.B.** That means this library cannot be used as a drop-in replacement for code written using the official library.
-Another issue will raised be track this;
-  an if it has an impact on users, discuss approaches for resolving it.
+  - **TODO** For now, this means this library cannot be used as a drop-in replacement for code written using the [grpc-nodejs][].
+Once the project is on github, add a tracking issue to triage any impact this has on users, and discuss various approaches for resolving it.

 [grpc-nodejs]:https://github.com/grpc/grpc/tree/master/src/node
 [gRPC spec]:https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md